CHH/eventemitter/README.md

 <- emitter.Emit("foo", "John")
 ```

-Each listener sends back its return value on the channel:
+Each listener yields a slice of its return values on the channel:

 ```go
 c := emitter.Emit("foo", "John")